clementfarabet/lua---opengm/README.md

 bindings provide a simple way of describing graphs, from Lua, and then optimizing them with OpenGM.

+Note: this package is superseded by 'gm', a more general and simple (pure Lua) package for graphical models.

 ## License

 LOpenGM Copyright (c) 2011 Clement Farabet (Lua Bindings)